FlorianJacta/OVH_Tutorial/ReadMe.md

 ## Step 5: Deploy your app using AI Deploy

 The next step is to create an account on OVH Cloud if not done yet.
 AI Deploy will be used to host your app.
 You can find this service going to Public Cloud.
-Then, you click on "Deploy an app".
+Then, click on "Deploy an app".
 You will have to choose:
 - Location
-- Application to deploy
+- Application to deploy: put the path to the Docker Hub image
 - Resources
 - Attach a container
 - Configure your app